One Year Farming

 As a tailor-made skills-based course, it provides you with the opportunity to hone your practical skills, both on the University farms and at the University's Rural Innovation Centre.

-This course has been tailor-made for those seeking to become farmers, landowners or managers of contemporary farm enterprises.
-You will find yourself learning alongside the best in the business on-site at our farms and at our Rural Innovation Centre.
+This one year farming course has been tailor made for those seeking to become farmers, landowners or managers of contemporary farm enterprises.
+You will find yourself learning alongside the best in the business on site at our farms and at our Rural Innovation Centre.

 You will study all key aspects of modern farming practices, including science, crop, and animal husbandry, as well as farm mechanisation, administration and an introduction to farm and estate management.